The U.S. Concealed Carry Association Woos NRA Members With A Focus On Family

 Zee Martín bought her first firearm — a shotgun — in the late 1970s.
 After her home near Springfield, Mo., was burglarized.
 Over the years, she began buying more firearms, eventually collecting handguns and participating in gun competitions.
 In fact, that's how she met her second husband.

 Martín has been a member of the NRA for decades.
-A little over a year ago, she joined another group – the United States Concealed Carry Association.
-The West Bend, Wisc.-based group offers a similar product as the NRA, but the message is very different.
+A little over a year ago, she joined another group — the United States Concealed Carry Association.
+The West Bend, Wis.-based group offers a similar product as the NRA, but the message is very different.

 National